pqmarkup/pqmarkup-lite/README.md

 pqmarkup-lite in contrast to pqmarkup does not support the following features:
+- Text color.
-.
-Pictures/images.
+- Pictures/images.
-.
-Tables.
+- Tables.
-.
-Ordered lists (unordered lists are partially supported: dot at the beginning of the line is replaced with bullet symbol [•]).
+- Ordered lists (unordered lists are partially supported: dot at the beginning of the line is replaced with bullet symbol [•]).
-.
-Syntax highlighting.
+- `#‘code’` and `#(language)‘code’`.

 Also blockquotes support is reduced:
 ```